 - Children have less control over their environment than their adults do, meaning they are often helpless to leave an environment that is unhealthy.

-- Lead that has entered the body inevitably makes its way into the bones.
-This has a stark impact on children in the womb because the lead that has built up in the mother’s bones is removed and passed onto the unborn child.
+- Lead particles that enter the body inevitably make their way into the bones.
+This action has a severe impact on children in the womb because the lead that has built up in the mother’s bones is removed and passed onto the unborn child.
 When the child is exposed, it can impact the development of the brain or nervous system.

 - Adults only absorb about 10% of the lead they ingest.
-Children absorb 50%, placing them at a much greater risk of developing medical complications.
+Children absorb 50%, placing them at a much higher risk of developing medical complications.

 - When children are exposed to lead in their early years, it has been shown that the lead damages their DNA and makes them more likely to encounter genetic diseases when they are adults.

-The first step that needs to be taken when you or your child has been diagnosed with lead contamination is to determine the source of the contamination.
+Determining the source of contamination is the first step required when you or your child has been diagnosed with lead exposure.
 If you have multiple children, it is imperative that you have your entire family tested to reduce the likelihood that each of your children suffers injuries.
 If the contamination is due to the poor maintenance of your building or its environment, you may have grounds to file a lawsuit against the property owner.
-Paint used before the 1980s, old toys and worn lead pipes are common sources of lead exposure as well as contaminated soil near major roads and intersections.
+Paint used before the 1980s, old toys, and used lead pipes are conventional sources of lead exposure as well as contaminated soil near major roads and intersections.
 In addition to filing a claim against the property owner, you may also have a claim against the manufacturer or distributor of any items tainted with lead.